What we're doing

-However, more needs to be known about how integrated carp control could work in Australia, what effect the carp virus may have on carp populations, if it could be released strategically, exactly what impact tonnes of dead carp might have on rivers and how they could be cleaned-up quickly and/or utilised.
+More needs to be known about how integrated carp control could work in Australia, what effect the carp virus may have on carp populations, if it could be released strategically, exactly what impact tonnes of dead carp might have on rivers and how they could be cleaned-up quickly and/or utilised.

 So, we’re setting out to answer the big questions we are all asking as Australians who want to build a better future by working together.
-Throughout the process we will be communicating our progress in an open and authentic way that's realistic, rigorous and relevant – founded in the values that underpin this whole endeavour.

 Native turtles have declined dramatically.
 Reducing carp impacts could help their populations.
 Image: Tom Rayner.

 The scientific data and community feedback generated will be used to inform a recommendations at the end of 2019 on what was learned, whether additional work is needed, and ultimately, whether biocontrol is likely to be viable for the control of carp in Australia.